Biography Louise Stomps 1900 - 1988

 1938/39

 Thanks to her brother V.O.
-Stomps encounter with the painter, collector, patron and art dealer Hanna Bekker vom Rath (1893-1983).
-Bekker vom Rath exhibited secretly ostracized artists in her Berlin studio at Regensburger Straße from 1940-1943.
+Stomps, she meets the painter, collector, patron and art dealer Hanna Bekker vom Rath (1893-1983).
+Between 1940 and 1943, Bekker vom Rath secretly exhibited the work of ostracised artists in her Berlin studio on Regensburger Strasse.

-In 1947 Bekker vom Rath opens her gallery Frankfurter Kunstkabinett with an exhibition of prints by Käthe Kollwitz.
+In 1947, Bekker vom Rath opened her gallery Frankfurter Kunstkabinett with an exhibition of prints by Käthe Kollwitz.

 [Portrait Hanna Bekker vom Rath, 1966, height 35 cm, bronze cast | Stadtmuseum Hofheim am Taunus]